-WordPress powers 38.8% of the world’s websites.
-That’s a total of 455 million websites as of 2020—and the number has only continued to grow year-over-year.
+WordPress powers 43.2% of the world’s websites.
+That’s a total of more than 455 million websites as of 2020—and the number has only continued to grow year-over-year.
 The statistics may be staggering, but they’re not all that surprising.

 WordPress provides a free, open-source platform for website owners and builders alike, offering a range of themes and plugins that make it easy to use and simple to maintain.
 However, these perks don’t come without weaknesses.
 The open-source nature of the platform and its many plugin options pose some security risks, ones that many owners fail to account for.